Michael Cole (wrestling): Heel turn and feud with Jerry Lawler (2010–2012)

-Face turn (2012–2019)
+Face turn (2012–present)

 Cole was lauded for his handling of his fellow commentary partner Jerry Lawler's legitimate on-air heart attack on the September 10, 2012 episode of Raw.
-Despite being a heel commentator for two years, Cole provided updates to television viewers on Lawler's condition throughout the episode and was described as "classy and professional".
-He was also praised for his handling of the emergency, turning face as he began favoring the face wrestlers and began receiving cheers.
-Cole also joined in commentary during Raw and pay-per-view events, including Night of Champions and Hell in a Cell by Jim Ross and John "Bradshaw" Layfield.
-Cole cemented his face turn when he hugged Lawler in the ring when Lawler returned on the November 12 episode of Raw.

-On the March 30, 2015, episode of Raw, Cole, along with JBL and Booker T, was attacked by Brock Lesnar after Seth Rollins refused Lesnar his WWE World Heavyweight Championship rematch.
+Despite being a heel commentator for two years, Cole provided updates to television viewers on Lawler's condition throughout the episode.
+He was praised for his handling of the emergency, turning face as he began favoring the face wrestlers and began receiving cheers.
+Cole also joined in commentary during Raw and pay-per-view events, including Night of Champions and Hell in a Cell by Jim Ross and John "Bradshaw" Layfield (JBL).
+On the November 12 episode of Raw, Cole cemented his face turn when he hugged the returning Lawler in the ring.On the March 30, 2015, episode of Raw, Cole, along with JBL and Booker T, was attacked by Brock Lesnar after Seth Rollins refused Lesnar his WWE World Heavyweight Championship rematch.
 Cole did not appear on commentary the following week as part of a storyline injury.
-On June 8, Cole welcomed Byron Saxton as the color commentator for Raw, replacing Booker T. On the January 15, 2018 episode of Raw, Cole was attacked by Braun Strowman due to Strowman's anger at being fired by General manager Kurt Angle and was subsequently replaced by Tom Phillips for the remainder of the broadcast.
+On June 8, Cole welcomed Byron Saxton as the color commentator for Raw, replacing Booker T. On the January 15, 2018 episode of Raw, Cole was attacked by Braun Strowman due to Strowman's anger at being fired by General Manager Kurt Angle and was subsequently replaced by Tom Phillips for the remainder of the broadcast.